Albufeira-Ferreiras railway station: Line

 The station is on the Linha do Algarve which runs east to west across the Algarve from Lagos in the west to Vila Real de Santo António in the east, on the border with Spain.
 Part of the line, between Tunes and Faro through Albufeira, is electrified, using overhead catenary.
 The line east of Faro to Vila Real de Santo António, is not electrified, nor is the western section between Tunes and Lagos.
-A scheme to electrify the whole line was due to have been completed in 2020, but so far little work has taken place.
+A scheme to electrify the whole line was due to have been completed in 2023, but work is still far from complete.

 Train service and station facilities

-Albufeira - Ferreiras is a stop for long-distance trains between Faro and Lisbon.
-As of July 2021 there are five trains to and from Lisbon every day.
-This is the normal level of service.
-There may be extra trains on summer weekends.
+Albufeira-Ferreiras is a stop for long-distance trains between Faro and Lisbon.
+As of August 2024, there are five trains to and from Lisbon every day; two Alfa Pendular and three Intercidades services.
+Extra trains occasionally run on summer weekends.
 Local trains on the Algarve line between Lagos and Vila Real de Santo António also stop at Albufeira - Ferreiras.
 These trains are irregular and infrequent, operated by two coach diesel trains.
 There are nine trains in each direction on weekdays, seven on Saturdays and six on Sundays and Holidays.

 The station is for passengers only, there is no freight facility.
 There is a staffed ticket office and waiting room.
-A footbridge with lift (elevator) connects the two platforms above the tracks.
-There are two café / bars at the station for refreshments.
+A footbridge with a lift (elevator) connects the two platforms above the tracks.
+There are two café/bars at the station for refreshments.